Codec vs. Container: Encoder Settings for Live Streaming

 Best Video Codec for Live Streaming

-Currently, H.264 is considered the best video codec.
+Currently, the H.264 AVC, or advanced video coding, is considered the best video codec.
 It has gone through a number of iterations and updates.
 It’s not a monolithic standard.
 In fact, H.264 could best be understood as a “family” of related standards.
 These are captured in the H.264 “profiles” that are available in any encoder.

 There are at least 20 profiles available for H.264.
 However, most of those are very specialized.
 Most encoding software only uses a small number of these profiles.
 These more commonly-used profiles are: